 Hamfrd laughs then — a deep, genuine, rumbling laugh — and the tension seems to lessen within the Companions.
 He puts a big hand on Scarlet’s other shoulder, holds it there gently.
-“Come, Scar.
+“Come, Scarlet.
 Let us be on our way.”
-Together with Jake, he turns Scarlet towards the entrance and leads her away.
+Together with Jake, he turns her towards the entrance and leads her away.
 “Daylight wastes.”

 Mathos eyes the two teens.
 “Just be advised.
 Darkblades?
 Probably not all they’re cracked up to be.
 Those stories you’ve heard?
 Rumors and exaggerations most likely.”
 He snorts.
 “They probably don’t even have this Crown of the Sun King or whatever you called it.”

 Elaine shoots him a look over her shoulder.

 “Right.
 Well, they probably have it,” he amends, “but only because they stole it from some other group of adventurers who actually found it first.
 You like gossip?
 There’s some gossip for you.
 Spread that tasty nugget of truth around.”
 He puts his hands up innocently as Elaine narrows her eyes.
 “Just saying.”

 Elaine forces a final apologetic smile and then pushes the mage towards the door, leaving the teenage boy and girl staring after them in wide-eyed confusion.

 Outside the Longview Inn, Scarlet jerks away from Jake and Hamfrd.
 “I’m fine,” she growls.

 “Gods, that look in your eye, Scar,” says Jake.
 “For a second there, I thought you were going to stab me for sure.”